 Iveco Daily van review

-The latest Iveco Daily van may not have changed much in the looks department since its comprehensive refresh in 2016, but under its familiar skin the latest light commercial vehicle from the Italian manufacturer has been brought up-to-date for 2019 with cleaner engines, an improved interior, select mechanical changes and a full suite of active safety and driver assistance systems.
+The Iveco Daily van hasn't changed much in the looks department since an update in 2016, but 2019 saw the Italian heavy-duty van brought up to date with cleaner engines, an improved interior, select mechanical changes and a full suite of active safety and driver assistance systems.

 Although Iveco is affiliated with the wider FCA group that includes Fiat and Jeep, its underpinnings are unique and are not shared with any other brand.
-The new Daily is based on a version of the same platform as the outgoing model and is largely very similar; Iveco has only attempted to fix what its customers had asked for: improved driver comfort, fuel economy and technology – both in the cab and in the safety and driver assistance departments.
+The running gear has been around for a while, although the last update to the Daily attempted to fix what its customers had asked for: improved driver comfort, fuel economy and technology – both in the cab and in the safety and driver assistance departments.
 Up-to-date connectivity comes courtesy of Iveco’s Daily Business UP system, which can provide in-depth telematics, remote diagnostics and even over-the-air fixes for a range of potential issues.

 A range of headline-grabbing driver assistance systems was added as part of the Daily’s 2019 refresh.
 These include Iveco’s Advanced Emergency Braking and City Brake PRO, adaptive cruise control with queue assist, active lane-keep assist and crosswind assist.
 An electric parking brake is another new feature, as are (optional) LED headlights, hill descent control, City Mode steering and Traction Plus – a system that helps find grip on loose surfaces.

 The latest Iveco Daily takes a familiar recipe and improves upon it – owners were happy that the previous model’s combination of torquey engines, good automatic gearboxes, a commanding driving position and rough-and-ready, separate chassis character and all these attributes are present and correct here.
-For the new van the Italian brand has focused on improving efficiency (by around 10%), technology (especially in the infotainment and safety stakes) and adding modern telematics with over-the-air update functionality to keep up with the best in the business.
+The Italian brand has focused on improving efficiency (by around 10%), technology (especially in the infotainment and safety stakes) and adding modern telematics with over-the-air update functionality to keep up with the best in the business.

 MPG, CO2 and Running Costs

-At time of writing we are still in the dark as to the latest Iveco Daily's wider fuel economy and emissions figures.
-Iveco claims a 10 per cent improvement in efficiency across the board, but we'll have to wait to see how the Daily compares to its nearest rivals - and its previous iteration.
-Features like bespoke Michelin eco tyres and the removal of the heavy hydraulic steering system of the old Daily should help here.
+Iveco claims a 10 per cent improvement in fuel efficiency across the board when compared to the old model, although official fuel figures are hard to compare thanks to the different official test procedures.
+Features like bespoke Michelin eco tyres and the removal of the heavy hydraulic steering system of the old Daily should help, though.

-For context, the previous Iveco Daily returned 34mpg on average on the combined cycle in its lightest-duty forms – though this figure was measured on the older NEDC test.
-The new Daily is fully Euro D/Temp compliant and those at the lighter end of the spectrum will be tested on the latest WLTP cycle; quoted figures should be representative of those achievable in actual driving.
+For context, the previous Iveco Daily returned 34mpg on average on the combined cycle in its lightest-duty forms – although this figure was measured on the older NEDC test.
+The latest Daily is fully Euro D/Temp compliant and those at the lighter end of the spectrum will be tested on the latest WLTP cycle; quoted figures should be representative of those achievable in actual driving.

 The new Daily can be fitted with an optional telematics box which brings with it a number of connectivity features.
 The unit connects to the brand’s Daily Business UP app and MyDaily portal, which can be used by fleet operators or owners to track, monitor and analyse data from the van, or a fleet of them.